Dialectical Behavioral Therapy

 NAMI reports that most people who participate in DBT have a diagnosis of borderline personality disorder (BPD).
 People like this have a history of large, inexplicable emotional responses to stimuli that others can ignore.
 They seem to be running on a high setting all the time, and they may find it hard to keep their opinions and their impulses under control.

-The emphasis on acceptance in DBT is of particular help to people like this, as they may feel consistently judged by the people around them.
+The emphasis on acceptance in Dialectical Behavioral Therapy is of particular help to people like this, as they may feel consistently judged by the people around them.
 They may even judge themselves harshly but feel unable to change.
 By learning to accept the way their mind works, and accepting the help of others, people with BPD may transform their lives with DBT.

 Without therapy, people with BPD are at high risk for suicidal behavior.
 DBT has the proven ability to assist with suicide prevention.
 In a study of the issue in the journal JAMA Psychiatry, researchers found that women with BPD who had DBT were half as likely to make a suicide attempt, when compared to women with BPD who did not get DBT.
 Acceptance and skills training is vital for this audience, researchers say, and DBT can bring that about.